CHASSELL FAMILY PAPERS, 1821-1999. 7.5 linear feet.

 In 1948 Dr. Chassell accepted an offer to become a psychotherapist at the Austin Riggs Center, a psychiatric hospital in Stockbridge, Massachusetts, which, according to its website, "[helps young adults] take charge of their lives more fully so that they can experience more satisfying engagement in the outside world.”

 Dr. Chassell was known for his unconventional views of education, psychology, and religion, publishing many articles on these subjects.
 His eventual rejection of religious faith caused a rift between him and his parents and sisters.
 However, they later reconciled.
-When his mother Ella became ill late in life, she moved to a nursing home in Bennington, Vermont, to be near him, and by the 1950s he and Clara and Laura had become regular correspondents again.
+When his mother Ella became ill late in life, she moved to a nursing home in Bennington, Vermont, to be near him, and by the 1950s he and his sisters had become regular correspondents again.

 Dr. Chassell died on April 17, 1981.